TurboWarp/docs/docs/website/translate.md

 We're looking for people to help translate TurboWarp into languages other than English.
 If that interests you, read on.

+## Requests to join the translation team are currently on hold {#on-hold}

+We've found evidence of widespread use of machine translation and other exceptionally low quality translations.
+We will clean up this mess before letting anyone else make a bigger mess.

 ## Requirements {#requirements}

 **We would rather have no translations than bad translations.**

- - You MUST be **at least 16 years old**.
-We know this is a significant barrier, but **if you are less than 16 years old, your language skills are not sufficient for us to trust you with translating our project**.
+ - You MUST be **at least 18 years old**.
+We know this is a significant barrier, but if you are less than 18 years old, your language skills are not sufficient for us to trust you with translating our project, and creating a Transifex account would violate the Transifex Terms of Service.
  - You MUST be fluent in both English and another language.
 Taking a couple years of a language class in school DOES NOT make you fluent.
  - You MUST write translations yourself. **NO Google Translate or other machine translators**.